-Production is similar to homemade cottage cheese or paneer, Caspero says: Soybeans are soaked in water, ground, boiled, and strained to make soy milk.
-Calcium or magnesium salt is added to coagulate the milk; then it’s pressed and set into blocks, explains Vandanda Sheth, R.D., a dietitian who specializes in vegetarian nutrition.
-Tofu can be silken or soft, firm, or extra firm—each of which is used differently in cooking.
+Production is similar to homemade cottage cheese or paneer, Caspero says.
+Soybeans are soaked in water, ground, boiled, and strained to make soy milk.
+Calcium or magnesium salt is added to coagulate the milk; then it’s pressed and set into blocks, explains Vandanda Sheth, a dietitian who specialises in vegetarian nutrition.
+Tofu can be silken or soft, firm or extra firm—each of which is used differently in cooking.

-Some people are concerned that the soybeans used to make tofu are genetically modified organisms (GMOs), or foods with DNA that’s been altered by humans.
+Some people are concerned that the soybeans used to make tofu are genetically modified organisms (GMOs), or foods with DNA that has been altered by humans.
 While nutritionists say GMOs are safe to eat, they’re hesitant to weigh in on any health claims about GMOs.
-If you’re concerned, simply opt for organic.
+If you’re concerned, simply opt for organic tofu.

 Tofu nutrition facts

-Soy is a rich source of minerals like calcium (or magnesium, depending on which salt is used as a coagulant), selenium, and iron.
-Ounce for ounce, tofu has a little more calcium than milk: 300 mg of calcium per 8-ounce glass of low-fat milk, compared to 150 mg in 3.5 ounces of tofu.
+Soy is a rich source of minerals like calcium, selenium and iron.
+Gram for gram, tofu has a little more calcium than milk: 120 mg of calcium per 100 ml of skim milk, compared to 320 mg per 100 grams of tofu.

-In one 3.5-ounce serving of tofu, you get about 70 to 80 calories along with:
+In one 75 gram serving of tofu, you get about 85 calories (356 kJ) along with:

-- Calcium: about 20% of your daily recommended intake (DRI)
+- Calcium: about 24% of your recommended dietary intake (RDI)

 - Small amounts of zinc, copper, and phosphorus

-Tofu is an ideal food if you’re trying to keep your calories in check, since one 3.5-ounce serving has about 70 to 80 calories.
-That’s less than a third of the approximately 270 calories in a 4-ounce serving of tenderloin steak—and most of us tend to eat 6 ounces (or more) of steak per sitting, which adds up to over 400 calories.
+Tofu is an ideal food if you’re trying to keep your calories in check, since one 75 gram serving has about 85 calories.
+That’s ~25% less than the approximately 116 calories (485 kJ) in a 65g serving of lean beef, grilled tenderloin steak.

-If you’ve always associated tofu with vegetarianism, it’s for good reason: Soy is one of very few plant foods that’s a complete protein.
+If you’ve always associated tofu with vegetarianism, it’s for good reason, as soy is one of very few plant foods that’s a complete protein.
 In other words, unlike most other plant foods, tofu contains all nine essential amino acids that your body needs.
-Even if you’re not a full-on vegetarian, you can still benefit from adding tofu to your diet—especially if you trade it for red meat, which is significantly higher in calories and saturated fat.
+Even if you’re not a vegetarian, you can still benefit from adding tofu to your diet—especially if you trade it for red meat, which is higher in calories and saturated fat.

-While the benefits and risks of saturated fat have been debated in nutrition circles in recent years, the American Heart Association still recommends aiming for just 5 to 6% of your daily calories to come from saturated fats (about 13 grams per day if you’re on a 2,000-calorie diet) to reduce the risk of heart disease.
-One 3.5-ounce serving of firm tofu provides about 9 grams of protein and just 0.5 grams of saturated fat, compared to 22 grams of protein and 8 grams of saturated fat in a standard 4-ounce serving of tenderloin steak.
+While the benefits and risks of saturated fat have been debated in nutrition circles in recent years, the Australian Dietary Guidelines still recommends aiming for just 10% of your daily calories from fat to come from saturated fats in order to reduce the risk of heart disease.

 Is tofu “healthy”?

 Like all plant proteins, tofu is cholesterol-free and low in fat.
-Tofu is a source of calcium, manganese, iron, selenium, copper, zinc, and phosphorous.
+Tofu is a source of calcium, manganese, iron, selenium, copper, zinc and phosphorus.
 Soy also stands out from other legumes because it has more heart-healthy unsaturated fat and more high-quality protein.
 As part of a plant-based diet, tofu may lower LDL cholesterol and reduce the risk of coronary heart disease and type 2 diabetes.

 Like all soy foods, tofu also contains isoflavones—which have a similar but weaker effect than the hormone estrogen.
-Researchers have looked into many different potential health benefits of isoflavones, including soy’s impact on breast and prostate cancer risk and menopausal symptoms, such as hot flashes.
+Researchers have looked into many different potential health benefits of isoflavones, including soy’s potential to reduce breast and prostate cancer risk and menopausal symptoms, such as hot flushes.

-It’s very difficult to prove that a specific food is responsible for a particular health benefit in the long-term–randomized controlled nutrition studies are typically short (often a few months).
+It’s very difficult to prove that a specific food is responsible for a particular health benefit as nutrition studies with a control group are typically short (often a few months).
 Longer-term studies over many years don’t have a control group of people (those receiving a placebo), but they help scientists identify links between what people eat and their longer-term health.
 “The Asian diet is very high in soy foods, and across the board there’s a lower incidence of hormonal cancers, like breast and prostate cancer, and heart disease,” Caspero says.
 This, however, doesn’t prove that soy alone is the factor responsible for this protection–other things that scientists didn’t measure may also be contributing.
-What scientists do agree on?
+What do scientists agree on?
 “Eating more plant-based protein is better for overall health, and the data seem to bear that out over and over again,” Caspero says.

 Best of all?
 You don’t have to go vegan or vegetarian to reap the benefits of tofu, Caspero says.
 Swapping in more plant protein, such as tofu, for animal protein like beef, pork, and chicken is beneficial to health.